intel-lab-lkp/linux/Documentation/process/code-of-conduct-interpretation.rst

 Maintainers should be willing to help when problems occur, and work with others in the community when needed.
-Do not be afraid to reach out to the Technical Advisory Board (TAB) or other maintainers if you're uncertain how to handle situations that come up.
+Do not be afraid to reach out to the Technical Advisory Board (TAB) or other maintainers if you are uncertain how to handle situations that come up.
 It will not be considered a violation report unless you want it to be.
 If you are uncertain about approaching the TAB or any other maintainers, please